jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black fragment]
-<div style="margin-top: -150px; text-align: left;">Note, the different magic number we use in the second-order method, a result of doing fast division here rather than fast root extraction.</div>
+<div style="margin-top: -150px; text-align: left;">Note, the different form of magic number we use in the second-order method, a result of doing fast division here rather than fast root extraction.</div>
 @snapend